nelsonjchen/speedtest-rs/README.md

 It seems different as it appears to just use TCP connections and some protocol.
 It's probably more suitable to high-speed connections.
 I'll probably offer it as an alternative option that is also built-in.

-# How this speedtest works
+## How this speedtest works like `speedtest-cli` and a bit about speedtest.net in general and about `speedtest-go`

-This is pretty much cribbed from the Python implementation.

 1. "http://www.speedtest.net/speedtest-config.php" is downloaded.
 1. The `client` attributes are read.